-- 50% of retail workers that are killed are employed alone at late night establishments, such as liquor stores or gas stations.
+- 50% of retail workers who are killed are employed alone at late-night establishments, such as liquor stores or gas stations.

-With all of these stats showing how dangerous it can be as a lone worker, it makes sense that lone worker safety must be a top priority for any organization.
+With all of these stats showing how dangerous it can be as a lone worker, it’s clear that lone worker safety must be a top priority for any organization.
 Just think, if you place an emphasis on protecting your employees, then you have the opportunity to see less turnover, save time and money, and recruit more qualified candidates.
 Not to mention the gratitude you will receive from the lone workers’ loved ones knowing that they’re being protected each day.

 Lone workers are looking for organizations that prioritize their safety and offer various solutions for protecting them in dangerous situations.
 Fortunately, there are quite a few steps organizations can take to keep their people safe.

 Before ever sending a lone worker out into the field, make sure they’re prepared for every scenario.
 Conduct risk assessments to determine the best way to handle each individual situation.
-Educate them on what all they can be faced with in the field and apply protocols.
+Educate them on what they may be faced with in the field and how to apply protocols.
 Give them guidance on an action plan in the event of an emergency.
-Giving your people this type of education will not only let them know you value their life, but also help mitigate risk before it ever occurs.
+Giving your people this type of education will not only let them know you value their lives, it will also help mitigate risk before it ever occurs.

 With so many technological advancements these days, many organizations are turning to mobile apps to improve lone worker safety.
 Every lone worker is already carrying a smartphone with them, so why not leverage the technology already in their pockets or purses?
-The best mobile apps on the market use location services within the smartphone to track the workers precise location and give them a connection to law enforcement without pushing a button.
-When your people need help, who has time to unlock their phone, find the mobile app, and call for police?
+The best mobile apps on the market use location services within the smartphone to track workers’ precise location and give them a connection to law enforcement without pushing a button.
+When your people need help, they don’t have time to unlock their phone, find the mobile app, and call the police.
 Employees need a personal safety device that offers them protection within seconds.